tsackton/taelgar/Gazetteer/Western Green Sea Region/Vostok/Vostok.md

 - Voslaag (from “lowlander” in Vos; called South [[Vostok|Vosland]] or South [[Vostok]] in Sembara)
 - Voskald (from “people of the cold” in Vos; called North [[Vostok|Vosland]] or North [[Vostok]] in Sembara)

+More notes from GDrive, could be old
+#### South Vostok

+- The southern part of Vostok, basically the hundred miles closest to the coast as well as a narrow band around the Kem (more eastern river) stretching somewhat north of where the Niva joins it, and also somewhat along the Niva

+- Key political organization around a set of chieftains of clans who control a central territory and some of the hinterlands - but some areas are overlapped between multiple chieftains and it isn’t a land of clear regional boundaries (inspired by the Mandala political model of south east asia -- [https://en.wikipedia.org/wiki/Mandala_(political_model)](https://en.wikipedia.org/wiki/Mandala_(political_model)) ).
+The idea is not really borders, a set of related clans/tribes/chieftains/kingdoms whatever with overlapping circles of influence

+- Name: refered to as South Vostok or South Vosland in Sembara

+- Minimal roads - some rough roads along the coast but communication can be slow except by sea / river.

+- Lots of uninhabited land, even within the more organized territories around each of the major tribes/clans/chiefs

+- I was also looking at the middle African Hausa Kingdoms (https://en.wikipedia.org/wiki/Hausa_Kingdoms)  for inspiration

+- Some of the larger tribes might recognize Cymea as a overlord type, but little meaning to that outside of perhaps some annual tribute (sailors for the navy?) and a personal relationship between the chief and the Cymean leader (common pattern in south asia vis-a-vie China)

+#### North Vostok

+- Very few people

+- Culturally connected to the Zovcka more than anywhere else, but long sundered, and not a lot of people go back and forth through the lakes region

+- Lakes region probably mostly uninhabited or entirely uninhabited -- the people of North Vostok are mostly clustered around the big lake in the center of Vostok and the eastern slopes of the central volcanic mountains

+- Some ancient connection to the folks who built the big wall in the north

 %%